What is the Screenwriting Crash Course?

 Each module ends with an assignment, that we undertake to respond to with full notes and suggestions within 48 hours.

-In addition to the online tuition, we also hold three Zoom meetings for all participants at the start, at the end and somewhere in the middle, to discuss issues that have arisen and questions you might have.
+In addition to the online tuition, we also hold three Zoom meetings to discuss issues that have arisen and questions you might have.
 The Zoom sessions will be recorded.

 Who should you do this course?